obnam-mirror/obnam2/obnam.md

   from the server locally, but the cache should be small, and its size must not be proportional to the amount of live data or the amount of data on the server.
+* _Not done_: **Resilient:** If the metadata about a backup or the backed up data is corrupted or goes missing, everything that can be restored must be possible to restore, and the backup repository must be possible to be repaired so that it's internally consistent.
+* _Not done_: **Self-compatible:** It must be possible to use any version of the client with any version of the backup repository, and to restore any backup with any later version of the client.
+* _Not done:_ **No re-backups:** The system must never require the user to do more than one full backup the same repository.

 The detailed, automatically verified acceptance criteria are documented below, as _scenarios_ described for the [Subplot][] tool.